dejanjacimovic/sc_website_2022/README.md

 2.  **Start developing.**

-    Edit `src/pages/index.js` to see our site update in real-time!
+    Edit `jsx` files in `src/pages/` to see our site update in real-time!

 3.  **Open the site locally and start customizing!**

-    Your site is now running at http://localhost:8000!
+    Our site is now running at http://localhost:8000!

 ## 🚀 Deploy?